Imperal Docs

 if signing_secret is None:

-# Verify the signature with hmac.compare_digest (timing-safe)
+# Verify the signature with hmac.compare_digest (timing-safe).

 import hmac, hashlib

-sig_header = request.headers.get("Stripe-Signature", "")
+sig_header = headers.get("stripe-signature", "")

-expected = hmac.new(signing_secret.encode(), request.body, hashlib.sha256).hexdigest()
+expected = hmac.new(signing_secret.encode(), body.encode(), hashlib.sha256).hexdigest()

 if not hmac.compare_digest(sig_header, f"v1={expected}"):